avyakthd/riscv-core-sv/README.md

 - Sample instruction: `j imm_j`. `imm_j` is of size `[20:1]`, but undergoes an implicit `<<1` for `16b`-alignment

 ## Instruction Flow and Expected Behaviour
-This section described the rationale behind the set of chosen instructions to verify the pipeline-implementation, which cover arthimetic- and logical-operations, `Load`/`Store` hazards, branching (with +ve and -ve offsets), forwarding, stalls, and special cases like writing to `r0`

-The [testbench](CodeFiles/testbench.sv) outputs are designed to highlight important pipeline signals per instruction cycle, allowing step-by-step tracing of register values, forwarding decisions, stalls, and flushes.
+The following instruction sequence is chosen to check all key pipeline behaviors:
+arithmetic, logic, load/store hazards, data forwarding, stalls, branching (positive/negative offsets), pipeline flushes, and corner cases like writing to `r0`.

+The [testbench](#testbenchsv) displays step-by-step pipeline signals for each instruction, making it easy to trace register-values and control-decisions.

 Note that all `RegMem[i]` and `DataMem[i]` have been initialised to `i` @ `t = 0`.